bal-sm/repo-for-learning/systems/new_programming/docker/README.md

 - `podman run `_`things`_
   - ex: `podman run docker/whalesay cowsay asyik-podman`
     - then, choose: `docker.io/docker/whalesay:latest`
+  - arguments:
+    - `-d`
+      - to run container detach from the console/in background.
+    -
 - `podman ps`
   - to list all containers.
 - `podman ps -a`